Cats in New York City…

 “Next block, we’ll stop for lunch.
 They have a courtyard in back.
 It’s such a nice day, we can eat outside, and they won’t mind if we bring you with us.
 You can have something too, okay?”

-On Arthur Avenue, we didn’t have to hide under a table by the sidewalk like we did when they ate Turkish food.
+On Arthur Avenue, we didn’t hide under a table by the sidewalk like we did when they ate Turkish food.
 Now, we went inside and through a dark passageway before they carried us out into a sunny place with walls all around and no traffic from cars, trucks or buses.

 This must be a “courtyard.”
 It was quiet and sunny with lots of interesting shadows.